pronovic/apologies/.run/tasks/README.md

 between a task and a command.
 This helps make it more obvious that your new task is repository-specific.

-## Basic Tasks
+## Required Tasks

-The following basic tasks must always be defined if you want to use the standard `run` script:
+The following tasks must always be defined if you want to use the standard `run` script:

 - install
 - format